mitoNGS/MToolBox/README.txt

 Update to MToolBox version 0.3 with the following new options and changes:

  - fastq.gz is a further possible input format file.
 Installation of zlib libraries is therefore required.
- - users can specify the path of the working directories using Ðp (path to input folder) and Ðo (path to output folder) options.
+ - users can specify the path of the working directories using ï¿½p (path to input folder) and ï¿½o (path to output folder) options.
  - users can specify a list of files to be used as input through -l option.
 It accepts a text file containing one sample name for each line.
 This list should be named as "list.txt" and placed in the input folder.
 Alternatively, users can provide comma-separated names with the same option.
 It is mandatory to report in such list the filename extension (e.g. mysample.sam or mysample.R1.fastq).
  - users can use -X option to allow the extraction from a BAM file of mitochondrial reads mapped onto a mitochondrial reference sequence.
 This option can be useful when using Whole Genome or Exome sequencing BAM files containing a huge amount ofnuclear reads.
 The option works only with the BAM format.